-The worst recent movie franchises ranked from garbage to flaming dumpster fires
+The very worst movie franchises, from garbage to dumpster fire

 Oddly enough, we don’t particularly have much to gripe about the Marvel Cinematic Universe.
 It does exactly what you expect it to when you expect it to, which is great if that’s what you look for to accompany your Saturday night popcorn.
 But after ten years of pumping out male-led blockbuster after blockbuster we would have hoped the franchise would have made at least one female-led movie by now.
 Captain Marvel is too little too late, folks!

 Can we just all agree that Alien: Covenant was not good and that we really don’t need anymore sad rehashes of a beloved franchise that should have definitely ended with Alien 3?
-The quality of the films is getting worse and it’s shitting all over the legacy of what remains one of the greatest sci-fi horror movies of all time.
+The quality of the films is getting worse, defiling the legacy of what remains one of the greatest sci-fi horror movies of all time.

 Apparently the whole world is crazy for Harry Potter, which honestly brings a little bit of magic to the everyday shitdish of life.
 What hasn’t been magical for fans recently is the controversy surrounding the decision not to address (young hot) Dumbledore’s (Jude Law) sexuality in Fantastic Beasts: The Crimes of Grindelwald and to cast Johnny Depp – the flaming dumpster fire of Hollywood actors – in the pivotal role as dark wizard Gellert Grindelwald.

 Do people even still even give a shit about James Bond?
 Even Daniel Craig sounded exasperated about the character in 2015 when he declared during an interview “I’d rather break this glass and slash my wrists” than have to play Bond again.
-The poor bastard will be depicting the misogynistic vodka-swilling spy in the Danny Boyle (Trainspotting) directed 25th Bond movie, which doesn’t bode well for the film.
+The poor bastard will be depicting the misogynistic vodka-swilling spy in the 25th Bond movie, directed by Danny Boyle (Trainspotting) – which doesn’t bode well for the film.